-14 Considering that much of the planned spend will occur in HFTD areas, the HFTD circuit mile normalization is focused on in this discussion.
+12 Considering that much of the planned spend will occur in HFTD areas, the HFTD circuit mile normalization is focused on in this discussion.
 However, it should be noted that utility-provided information was used to populate Appendix B, Figure 3.1a and errors exist in utility calculations for spend totals, as well as inconsistent interpretations on what data to report (i.e., overhead vs. total miles, transmission vs. distribution, etc.) for circuit mileage.

-Appendix B, Figures 3.2a and 3.3a show the same information, planned spend by category for the plan period, but in different formats.
-The planned spend is normalized by HFTD circuit miles.
-Appendix B, Figures 3.2a and 3.3.a show that over 90% of each of the large IOUs' planned spend is allocated to the following four WMP categories: (1) grid design and system hardening, (2) vegetation management and inspections, (3) asset management and inspections, and (4) grid operations and protocols.
+13 It should be noted that utility-provided information was used to populate the information in Appendix B, Figures 3.2a and 3.3a and errors exist in utility calculations for spend totals, as well that over 90% of each of the large IOUs' planned spend is allocated to the following four WMP categories: (1) grid design and system hardening, (2) vegetation management and inspections, (3) asset management and inspections, and (4) grid operations and protocols.
 On average, the large three IOUs plan to allocate approximately 93% of their planned spend on initiatives across these four WMP categories.
 Moreover, all large electrical corporations plan to spend more than half their total budget on grid design and system hardening initiatives and approximately 5% of their budget on other enabling initiatives (e.g., situational awareness, risk assessment and mapping, etc.).

-Appendix B, Figure 3.5a lists the top five initiatives by planned spend for SCE.16 It shows that the top five individual initiatives represent nearly 70% of SCE's planned spend during the plan period, and covered conductor makes up over 40% of that total.
+Appendix B, Figure 3.5a lists the top five initiatives by planned spend for SCE.14 It shows that the top five individual initiatives represent nearly 70% of SCE's planned spend during the plan period, and covered conductor makes up over 40% of that total.
 SCE plans to steadily increase covered conductor deployment, resulting in average annual increases over 30% in each plan year.
 SCE plans to steadily reduce vegetation clearance work but increase spending on hazard tree remediation.
 Conversely, SCE spent 325% more than it planned on vegetation clearance in 2019 and only about 25% of what it planned on spending for hazard tree remediation.

 An important contradiction appears between SCE's WMP and its maturity survey.
-In its WMP, it states its WRRM helps it target grid hardening by quantifying the probability of ignition at the asset level, but gives no detailed information.
-17 SCE's survey responses on maturity model capability 12 indicates that over the plan period, it does not currently and does not plan to take wildfire risk into account for routing new portions of its grid.
+In its WMP, it states its WRRM helps it target grid hardening by quantifying the probability of ignition at the asset level, but gives no detailed information.15 SCE's survey responses on maturity model capability 12 indicates that over the plan period, it does not currently and does not plan to take wildfire risk into account for routing new portions of its grid.